-- Users are NOT entitled to copy content on library.nclc.org and publish that content on a website or distribute the material for commercial purposes, or store the material for archival purposes.
+- Users are NOT entitled to copy content on library.nclc.org and publish that content on a website or distribute the material for commercial purposes.

 - Any one user name is NOT entitled to access the digital library from more than five IP (internet protocol) addresses and/or devices within a 24-hour period.

 - Users may NOT attempt to gain unauthorized access to any services, accounts, computer systems, or networks connected to any server used for this website, through password mining, hacking, or any other means.
 You will not seek to gain access to any content on library.nclc.org through any means not intentionally made available by us.